canmom/vector/VECTOR-ch9.md

 The rider stops at the edge of the square, and raises their hand in a wary greeting.
 They dismount, and carefully lead their strider down the short incline into the square, feet squelching in pooling, fetid water.
 CORAL can see the way they turn their body away, their hand hovering near their hip.
 A gun, then.
 She keeps her own hands clearly visible.

 The rider stops, a respectful distance away, and with one hand unfastens the cloth veil hanging over their face.
 Now they're closer, CORAL can see that the mask is painted with an intricate pattern of eyeballs in various colours.
-The strider is clearly a few generations removed from the attention of a State engineer, showing some distinctly non-regulation colouring about the nose.
+Behind it, a broad nose, soft features, an intricate pattern of tattoos---more eye-like designs, on the cheeks and forehead.

 "You're a new face."
 The rider speaks in the State's language clearly, but with a distinctive accent, stumbling on certain consonants.
 They take a moment to size CORAL up.
 "Well, you don't look too quarrelsome.
 Please, call me Mote.
 I speak for, hmm, how to translate this... let's call us the Witnesses."

 CORAL nods, wondering what gestures are appropriate in a situation like this.
 Belatedly, she realises she should introduce herself back.
 "My name is CORAL.
 I speak for... myself?
 And possibly these three."

 Mote laughs, gently.
 "Then I am glad to meet you, CORAL of yourself-and-these-three.
 I take it you are another one of the errors of that place, in the ground?"
 CORAL grimaces.
 Mote raises their hands, placatingly.
 "I mean no offence.
 I am glad each time they err!
 It means their designs are thwarted one day longer."

+The strider snuffles, raises its short trunk to gently sniff at CORAL.
+Clearly a few generations removed from the attention of a State engineer---the colouring about the nose is distinctly non-regulation.

 "Right, well, then..."
 CORAL tries to smile.
 "I suppose I am an error, might as well get used to it!
 But before I came here, I was already fighting the State...
 I fought with OPHANIM, in the rebellion."
 This merits a raised eyebrow.
 "You know of her?"